 Like Gloop REST APIs, Gloop SOAP APIs are defined in

 SOAP API's corresponding

-.api file allows you access to the Gloop SOAP API Editor, which you will be using to
+.api file allows you access to the Gloop SOAP API Editor, which is used to configure that

-configure that API further.
-This editor has four parts which are accessible by the four different tabs visible on its
+API further.
+This editor has five parts which are accessible by the different tabs visible on its bottom part, as

 - The Source view displays the contents of your